WSTG - Latest

 The following parameters represent two access points to the application:

-In this case, the application shows two access points (parameters
+In this case, the application has two access points (parameters

 b).
-All the input points found in this phase represent a target for testing.
-Keeping track of the directory or call tree of the application and all the access points may be useful during active testing.
+All the input points found in this phase represent targets for testing.
+Keeping track of the directory or call tree of the application and all the access points can be useful during active testing.

-During active testing, a tester begins to use the methodologies described in the follow sections.
+During active testing, a tester uses the methodologies described in the following sections.

 The set of active tests have been split into 12 categories: